How to Charge a Dead ATV Battery

 6. Initiate the Charging Process

-Now that the battery and charger are set up, it’s time to plug the charger into a wall socket and initiate the charging process like usual.
+Now that the battery and charger are set up, it’s time to plug the charger into a wall socket and initiate the charging process as usual.
 As a rule of thumb, you should use a charger with a charging output of no more than 1/10th of the batteries rated CCA.
 On an ATV battery, this is typically around 2 Amps.

 7. Charge for up to 24 Hours